Nanorobotics: Nanorobot race

 In the same ways that technology research and development drove the space race and nuclear arms race, a race for nanorobots is occurring.
 There is plenty of ground allowing nanorobots to be included among the emerging technologies.
 Some of the reasons are that large corporations, such as General Electric, Hewlett-Packard, Synopsys, Northrop Grumman and Siemens have been recently working in the development and research of nanorobots; surgeons are getting involved and starting to propose ways to apply nanorobots for common medical procedures; universities and research institutes were granted funds by government agencies exceeding $2 billion towards research developing nanodevices for medicine; bankers are also strategically investing with the intent to acquire beforehand rights and royalties on future nanorobots commercialisation.
 Some aspects of nanorobot litigation and related issues linked to monopoly have already arisen.
 A large number of patents have been granted recently on nanorobots, mostly by patent agents, companies specializing solely on building patent portfolios, and lawyers.
 After a long series of patents and eventually litigations, see for example the invention of radio, or the war of currents, emerging fields of technology tend to become a monopoly, which normally is dominated by large corporations.

 Approaches to manufacturing

-Manufacturing nanomachines assembled from molecular components is a very challenging task.
-Because of the level of difficulty, many engineers and scientists continue working cooperatively across multidisciplinary approaches to achieve breakthroughs in this new area of development.
-The following techniques are currently applied towards manufacturing nanorobots:
+Manufacturing nanomachines assembled from molecular components is a challenging task.
+Engineers and scientists work cooperatively across multidisciplinary approaches to achieve breakthroughs in this new area of development.
+The following techniques are applied in manufacturing nanorobots: